Here’s #7 in my series of major gift fundraising posts to help you build up and expand your major gift revenue.

 3. Make it social.
 Lighten up.

-I find that a lot of fundraising happens in quasi-social situations.
+We find that a lot of fundraising happens in quasi-social situations.

 You may be at a gathering or even a coffee shop, and you’ll be able to “touch” your donor lightly to grow their interest.